bitwuzla/bitwuzla/docs/cpp/api.rst

      :language: cpp
      :lines: 19

-For more details on available options, see :ref:`cpp/options:options`.
+For more details on available options, see :doc:`options`.

 Then, create a :cpp:struct:`Bitwuzla` instance (configuration options are now frozen and cannot be changed for this instance):